-accounting and reporting policies of West Carroll Inc. (the Council) conform to Council on Aging, accounting principles generally accepted in the United States of America (GAAP) as applicable to governmental units.
-The Governmental Accounting Standards Board (GASB) is establishing standard-setting body for accepted governmental and financial reporting principles.
+The accounting and reporting policies of West Council on Aging, Inc. (the Council) conform accounting principles generally accepted in the United States of America (GAAP) as applicable to governmental units.
+The Governmental Accounting Standards Board (GASB) is standard-setting body for establishing accepted governmental and financial reporting principles.
 Governments are also required to follow the pronouncements of the Financial Accounting Standards Board (FASB) issued through November 30, 1989 (when applicable) that do not conflict with or contradict GASB pronouncements.
 The following is a summary of certain significant accounting policies used by the Council: